 Is it safe to relight your furnace’s pilot light yourself?

-Yes, it’s totally safe to relight your furnace’s pilot light yourself.
+Yes, it’s safe to relight your furnace’s pilot light yourself.
 It might seem scary at first, but once you know how it works, and you’ve done it a few times, it becomes second nature.
-And if you really don’t feel confident doing it, you can call a technician for help.
+And if you don’t feel confident doing it, you can call a technician for help.

-At C & C Heating & Air Conditioning, we’ve been providing quality service to clients throughout Macomb Township, MI for years.
-Our technicians are trained to handle any problem with your HVAC system from broken ducts to malfunctioning thermostats.
-And we’re happy to help you find the best option for your home’s needs, whether it’s installing a new furnace or upgrading your air conditioner.
-You can also turn to us for UV lighting, indoor air quality assessments, smart thermostats, and duct cleaning and repair and replacement.
-If you’d like more information on our services or how we can help improve your indoor air quality, contact us today!
+Are you installing a new furnace or upgrading your air conditioner.
+You can also turn to us for UV lighting, indoor air quality assessments, smart thermostats, and duct cleaning and HVAC repair and replacement.
+If you’d like more information on our services or how we can help improve your indoor air quality, contact C & C Heating & Air Conditioning today!